Coroner IDs suspect in Boise mall shooting that killed 2

 The shooter then walked through the mall, firing rounds into the floor, which led to a 52-year-old woman and a 23-year-old woman being injured.
 Another man was injured when he fell while trying to escape the mall.

 About three minutes after the initial report, responding officers saw the suspect running from mall area.
-They exchanged gunfire with the suspect outside a nearby business along a busy road, with the suspect shooting toward the road, according to the police department.
+They exchanged gunfire with the suspect outside a nearby business along a busy road, according to the police department.

-A 68-year-old woman who was in her car on the road was injured in the gunfight, according to police.
-An officer was also injured in the shootout, and was treated and released from the hospital.
+A 68-year-old woman who was in her car on the road was shot and wounded in the gunfight, according to police.
+A Boise police officer was also injured when he was shot at through his vehicle window.
+The officer's hat was struck by the gunfire, and shards of glass hit the officer, the police department said.
+He was treated and released from a hospital.

-Police found 18 spent shell casings inside the mall, and the investigation shows that the shooter had several guns and ammunition at the mall, the department said.
+Police found 18 spent shell casings inside the mall, and the investigation shows that the shooter had multiple guns and ammunition, the department said.

-“We really cannot at this time speak to any motivation behind it,” Lee said during a press conference Monday afternoon.
-“I cannot stress enough how traumatic this event is for the community at large, as well as for those that were witnesses, or are the families of those involved or involved themselves.”
+Boise Police Chief Ryan Lee said Tuesday afternoon that law enforcement officers had searched a Boise home and investigators were combing through social media sites and other evidence in an effort to understand Bergquist's motives.

-Investigators were working to notify the family members of those injured and killed in the shooting, Lee said at the time.
+“Anything to help us understand motivation," Lee said.
+"We've been working with our partners at the local, state and federal level to conduct interviews with people who knew him,” Lee said, “to try to understand anything we can about why this event happened, and why it happened in the location that it did.”

 Credit: Rebecca Boone